sumnerevans/sumnerevans.com/content/posts/travel/2022-oakland-california/index.md

 On Wednesday, we both worked from his apartment.
 That is the nice thing about having a remote job in software engineering: you can work anywhere that has Wi-Fi.
-In the evening, we went to a bougie food court.
+In the evening, we went to a trendy food court.
 I had a nice bowl of ramen.

 On Thursday, I took my standup meeting from his apartment, and then we took the